OmriRaz/CPUCamp/HackCPU/readme.md

 After programming the device, you'll see on the screen the first few words of the data memory, in binary and in hex.
 In the bottom of the screen you'll see a clock count (50MHz) in hex, and time count in hundreths of a second.

+Note: The Kiwi will start with no program.
+You need to program it at runtime, which is explained below.

 ### Seven Segment Display

 In case you don't have a screen, you can see the clock count on the 7 segment displays.
 Switch the rightmost switch to get the 3 least significant hex digits of the clock count.
 The next switch will show the next 3 digits.
 There are 8 digits in total.